Frédérick Madore – Remoboko

 (Remoboko, Leibniz-Junior Research Group, in Cooperation with IFRA Nigeria, LASDEL)

-Islam Burkina Faso Collection
+Islam West Africa Collection

 Conferences